Next: Crash Tolerance API, Previous: Availability, Up: Crash Tolerance [Contents][Index]

 Notice, that this flag must always be used together with

-(see Open).
+GDBM_NEWDB (see Opening the database).
 It is silently ignored when used

 together with another opening flag.